It is often difficult, especially when the story is “ugly”, to see that it was necessary.

 If we live life afraid of getting out then we risk not putting up any runs on the board.
 Yes, upon some ball our wicket will fall, but will it be a: run out, catch out, bold, lbw, caught behind etc, no one knows; but we can’t let our fear of getting out stop us from playing and enjoying the game, otherwise what’s the point of coming out on the field in the first place.
 Trust in yourself, read the balls being bowled to you and take your best shots at them.
 You can have perfect timing, effortlessly hitting the balls for boundary all around the park if you trust in yourself.
 Even if you don’t have perfect timing, you can still work hard and smart, doing calculated shots still pull up a handsome score.
 Or you can even tune into your Afridi instincts and go savage whacking ‘em all out the park.
 Or maybe you like a more quick quiet singles approach, ticking the score board over quietly.
 Whatever your style, pick up your bat and give it a fair fight!
 Be in it to win it, don’t shy away from the fight!
 You were not brought here to be the 12th man, standing in to give others their break!
 You are the captain of your team, its time you stepped up and took the lead! |

 MY SoapboxThis space features my reflections, opinions, ponderings and from time to time announcements of what I am up to.
 It literally is me in my corner on my soapbox.
-OTHER BLOG SPACES:Categories
+Search for articles by topic:Categories

 All